matthew-robertson/Useful_things/I Learned Something Today/Biology.md

 1. [Barotrauma](https://en.wikipedia.org/wiki/Barotrauma) is the name for physical damage to the body caused by pressure differential between the body and the environment: things like the bends, sinus/middle ear problems, haemmorhages, etc...
 1. [Suspension syndrome](https://en.wikipedia.org/wiki/Suspension_trauma) or "harness hang syndrome", happens when someone is held upright without any movement for a period of time (often 20+ minutes) and is caused by blood pooling, which leads to fainting and potentially death.
 1. Scurvy can [cause old wounds to re-open](https://www.reddit.com/r/askscience/comments/rtv03/comment/c48m5es/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
 This seems to be due to Vitamin C's role in collagen synthesis and maintenance: causing collagen to break down in dense areas, like scars.
+1. [Tissue expansion](https://en.wikipedia.org/wiki/Tissue_expansion) is a surgical technique to promote tissue growth by stretching it.
+It helps minimize scarring, and obviously creates skin that exactly matches the surrounding area.
+1. [Broken Heart Syndrome](https://my.clevelandclinic.org/health/diseases/17857-broken-heart-syndrome) (or Takotsubo cardiomyopathy) occurs when your heart is suddenly weaker, lasts between days and weaks, and tends to occur after a stressful event: sudden illness, loss of a loved one, etc...
+90% of reported cases occur in [women aged 58-75](https://www.health.harvard.edu/heart-health/takotsubo-cardiomyopathy-broken-heart-syndrome).
+1. Needle Thoracostamies have been the standard treatment for tension pneumothorax for a while.
+An alternative is the [finger thoracostomy](https://wikem.org/wiki/Finger_thoracostomy).
+In which you 1) cut a hole in their chest, then 2) shove a finger in there and feel around.
+1. [HELLP Syndrome](https://en.wikipedia.org/wiki/HELLP_syndrome) is a pregnancy complication meaning "hemolysis, elevated liver enzymes, and low platelet count", usually occurring shortly before/after childbirth, with an unknown cause.

 # Virology
 1. Viruses are, generally: a sack of RNA with some proteins to help replicate/break into cells/etc..., all surrounded by lipids.
 The lipids are half for protection, and half for invading cells.
 [Twitter source](https://twitter.com/PalliThordarson/status/1236549318439387137)